 What did our traders think after reviewing the key criteria?

-The standard account is accessible on both the Forex.com webtrader and the MetaTrader trading platforms.
+The standard account is accessible on both WebTrader and the MetaTrader trading interfaces.
 It calls for a $50 minimum deposit and attracts wholly variable trading fees where the spreads average 1.0 pips for the popular EUR/USD pair.
-Standard account holders subscribed to the broker’s Active Trader Program also get to earn up to 18% cash rebates.
+Standard account holders subscribed to its Active Trader Program also get to earn up to 18% cash rebates.

-The Direct Market Access is according to Forex.com specially designed for high volume and frequent traders.
+The direct market access account is specifically designed for high volume and frequent traders.
 Trading fees are a mix of variable spreads that start from 0.1 pips for major pairs and a variable commission starting from $60 for every million traded.
 The minimum account operating balance is set at $100K but traders are advised to maintain not less than $250K in their accounts.
-The DMA account is also not available on the MetaTrader platform.
+The DMA account is also not available on the MetaTrader interface.